G-W-C/NCD-IIOT-Gateway/README.md

 # DI
-As mentioned in the previous section, [**Reading DO State**](https://github.com/G-W-C/NCD-IIOT-Gateway/blob/main/README.md#reading-do-state), RobustOS writes status updates to ``` /var/status/dido ``` for the DO by default.
+As mentioned in the previous section, [**Reading DO State**](https://github.com/G-W-C/NCD-IIOT-Gateway/blob/main/README.md#reading-do-state), RobustOS writes status updates to files in the ``` /var/status/dido ``` directory.
 > [!NOTE]
-> Enable the DI in RobustOS to begin updating the dido file, then we can use watch node to monitor this directory and retrieve the DI status updates.
+> Enable the DI in RobustOS to begin updating the dido files, then use the watch node to monitor this directory and retrieve the DI status updates.
 ### Enabling DI in RobustOS
 1. Login to the web configuration UI of the IIoT Gateway [See the NCD quick start guide for details](https://ncd.io/blog/quick-start-guide-for-the-ncd-enterprise-iiot-gateway/)
 2. In the left hand menu select ***Interface*** >>>> ***DIDO***.